hpsaturn/mini-tank/README.md

 - [ ] SPI or I2C connection to MaxiPy nano camera
 - [ ] OTA update in boot

+## Wiring

+The robot in the video has the next alternartive componentes:

+- [ ] TTGO T7 ESP32 Board (is possible Wemos ESP8266, see below)
+- [ ] D1 Mini proto PCB (for wire connections and connectors)
+- [ ] D1 Mini OLED shield (optional)
+- [ ] Two small servos (SG90 or compatible modified to 360¤)
+- [ ] LIPO battery of 3.7v

+The pins used to connect the servos are: 16,17.

 ## Firmware

 You can build and upload it using PlatformIO, with a simple command you upload both, Joysticks and Robot.
 Connect first the robot board and then the joystick to the USB of your computer and run: